-Do you have ethics approval from a Non-University of Sydney Ethics Committee?
+Do you have approval from another ethics committee?

-Research which has been approved by an ethics committee which is not NHMRC accredited and is not a member of the FWA requires a full application to the Sydney University HREC.
+Research approved by an Australian ethics committee that is not registered with the NHMRC requires a full application to the Sydney University HREC.

 If your research was approved by an Australian ethics committee registered with the NHMRC, you do not need to notify the Sydney University HREC.
 You may simply proceed under the authority of the approving HREC.